Back to Blog

 Kenzie Koch | Senior Marketing Specialist

 Here at GUARDIAN RFID, we pride ourselves on being the global leader in inmate management and tracking systems.
 We are dedicated to providing corrections professionals with the hardware and software needed to help make their correctional facility safer, smarter, and more aware.
-We work with agencies of every size and need, including many facilities that may not have Wi-Fi networks within their facility.
-Let’s explain the use of Wi-Fi and whether or not it's required when purchasing GUARDIAN RFID.
+But is Wi-Fi needed for our technology to work?

-In short, it is not required to have Wi-Fi in order to implement GUARDIAN RFID.
-GUARDIAN RFID can function entirely without Wi-Fi, communicating exclusively over physical wired network connections.
-As our SPARTANs are only able to communicate while docked in their charging cradles without Wi-Fi, the opportunity for them to upload their collected data and download new information is much more limited, which is why we do highly recommend having Wi-Fi coverage within the facility.
+However, our SPARTAN devices can only communicate while docked in their charging cradles without Wi-Fi.
+So, the opportunity for them to upload their collected data and download new information is much more limited, which is why we highly recommend having Wi-Fi coverage within the facility.
 There doesn’t necessarily need to be wall-to-wall coverage throughout the facility but having coverage in the areas where staff most frequently work will maximize the software effectiveness.

 1. Segment Your Networks